 Each day, team members get together for a short, high-energy, stand-up meeting where each person answers three questions:

 The purpose of the Daily meeting is to align and coordinate the work of the team, as well as encourage accountability for progress.

 In the short term, Agile enables teams to deliver value and demonstrate progress far faster than traditional project methodologies.

 In the long term, Agile improves productivity and project success rates.
 There is a caveat though – Agile is relatively new to manufacturing.

 It is incredibly easy to get lost in the noise and distraction of everyday work.
+This is especially true on the manufacturing plant floor.
 A well-crafted Vision keeps the team on track by reminding everyone of the ultimate objective.
 The Vision also serves a very practical purpose; it acts as a standard against which actions and decisions can be evaluated.
 For example: